NCR Registered 4.9 Google Rating🏆 Award-Winning 2025 477+ Reviews

 The South African Debt Pressure Index (SADPI) is a national debt-intelligence report from Debt Solutions 4U.
 It tracks the real financial-survival pressures facing ordinary households: affordability strain, unsecured-lending dependence, regional stress and the debt-help searches South Africans are turning to.
-This is the Q1 2026 edition.
+This is the Mid-Year 2026 edition, updated after the Reserve Bank's May rate hike.

 Most debt reports look at banks, lenders and macroeconomic indicators.
 This one looks at people.
 The Debt Pressure Index measures the pressure inside South African households, the month-to-month squeeze that pushes families toward emergency credit just to reach payday.
-In Q1 2026, that pressure is rising.
+At mid-year 2026 that squeeze has a new ingredient: for the first time since 2023, borrowing money got more expensive.

 Feeling the pressure this report describes?
 If you are borrowing to get through the month, a registered debt counsellor can show you a way out.
 Free and confidential.